Arthritis and joint pain are both common ailments for an aging or elderly dogs.

-Chances are high that if you’re the owner of an older dog, you’re also the owner of some sort of joint supplement.
+Chances are high that if you’re the owner of an older dog, you’re also the owner of some sort of joint supplement that contains that ingredient.

-What we don’t take into consideration is that our human supplements contain ingredients in different doses, and other active ingredients that are safe for humans, but are toxic to dogs.
+First, take into consideration is that our human supplements often contain ingredients in different doses, and other active ingredients that are safe for humans, but are toxic to dogs.

 - Xylitol (an artificial sweetener)

 - Too much vitamin D3

 Add in the fact that human vitamins and supplement qualities are highly variable, nor are they regulated by the FDA – the result is a dangerous combination.

 Another issue with giving a human glucosamine supplement to a dog is that the amount in each dose is based on the weight and metabolisim of humans, not our smaller canine companions.